KeithWilliamsGMIT/Emerging-Technologies-Project/README.md

 |----------|-------------|-------------|
 | `/`      | GET         | Returns a static index.html file with a form for uploading an image to the `/image` endpoint and displaying the result |
 | `/image` | POST        | Uses Tensorflow to detect a digit between 0 and 9 from a given image and return the result as JSON. |

+This web application allows the user to either browse for an image to upload or draw an image using the HTML5 canvas.
+There are a number of JavaScript files used to make the web application interactive.
+These have been heavily adapted from different sources.
+JQuery is also used for performing AJAX requests and manipulating the DOM (Document Object Model).
+Bootstrap 4, with the help of a custom CSS file, is used for styling the web application.

 ### Machine learning with Tensorflow
 This is the main aspect of this project.
 Tensorflow is used to detect a digit between 0 and 9 from an image.
 Before trying to solve this problem it is important to meantion what TensorFlow is and to also clearly define.